Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Results

 \subsection{Case Study Results}

-Based on the controlled experiment findings and the positive feedback from various teams, the Orchestral Music Mode software was deployed to every robot of this type as an easter egg feature.
-The maximum volume was 80 dB, roughly able to be heard from approximately 10 yards away.
-The minimum volume was 65 dB and was challenging to hear amongst the robot's native sounds.

-The robot operators turned on the Music Mode software one time per week at an interval of their choosing.
-The robot would then perform a task, such as wiping a table or sorting trash, while the robot was generating music.
-Passersby volunteered their comments on the robot's behavior while the music was playing and these comments were tracked and recorded by the robot operators.
-These comments were coded by two individuals into Positive, Neutral, and Negative; 13 comments were collected during the first month of operation.
+Comments collected during the Case Study were coded by two individuals into Positive, Neutral, and Negative; 13 comments were collected during the first month of operation.
 The plurality of these comments were Positive at 46.2\%, 38.5\% of comments were Neutral, and 15.4\% of comments were Negative.
 A selection of these comments are below: \begin{itemize} \item Positive: \begin{itemize} \item[] ``When at a good volume, it seems like a nice addition or quality of life feature for the robots.
 It adds onto their uniqueness.'' \item[] ``Music Mode is nice.
 The music that is played distracts from the unpleasant sounds coming from the robot such as the (LIDAR) spinning and the gears moving.'' \item[] ``I can see the music helping become a way for people to avoid bumping into the robot since there is music coming from the robot.'' \item[] ``One person who walked by noticed the music coming from the robot, smiled, and said "That's pretty neat!'''' \end{itemize} \item Neutral: \begin{itemize} \item[] ``It's strange that the music doesn't continue to play even when the robot stops.
 It sounds pretty static-y in that way.'' \item[] ``Are different sounds associated with moving different joints of the robot?'' \end{itemize} \item Negative \begin{itemize} \item[] "...(a) bystander the day previously...mentioned that the music was actually too loud and disturbing." \item[] "It's mid[dling].
 I can't tell if it should be adding onto something or what the purpose of the music is for." \item[] "The sounds started and stopped too dramatically, would sound better if there was an ambient sound even while idling it might sound more consistent." \end{itemize} \end{itemize}

 These passersby comments reflect similar themes to the comments received during the controlled experiment.
 Themes in the Positive comments, such as the two above, included opinions that the sound emitting from the robot would assist humans in perceiving, interacting, and avoiding the robots.
 Neutral comments, like those above, remarked about the Music Mode software implementation and possible augmentations.
 Negative comments described confusion or annoyance about the sounds or volume emitting from the robot, particularly when nearby individuals were at a desk or focus area.
 The Music Mode software was run in a variety of different office settings, where passersby included engineers and operations staff, some of whom had seen the robots previously but others who were experiencing the robots for the first time.